-Drawing on the power of a centuries old trading trick, India is geared up to boost its renewable energy market with auctions.
+Drawing on the power of a centuries-old trading trick, India, much like other Asian countries, is geared up to boost its renewable energy market with auctions.

 According to a report by Bloomberg NEF, the nation has now become the largest market to hold these auctions.
 In 2017 alone, 11 Gigawatts of projects were assigned through competitive bidding.
 And between 2017 and 2019, the same number rose to 35 GW.